 What comes out of that oven is a beautifully seasoned and flavorful braised beef short rib dish with soft tender carrots and potatoes all in a wonderful sauce.

 These are simply amazing and the rich, deep beef flavor that has concentrated is wonderful.
 The well herbed sauce with hints of the bacon and heat from the red pepper flakes makes for a delicious sauce napped over the tender, fall off the bone beef short ribs.

-Not in your typical tomato based, red wine sauce Braised Beef Short Ribs, but in a white wine and herbed sauce that starts with a mirepoix and red potatoes.
+These Braised Beef Short Ribs are not in your typical tomato based, red wine sauce, but are cooked in a white wine and herb sauce that starts with a mirepoix and red potatoes.
+The sauce is amazing.

 - 2 lbs short ribs (Four 4" ribs)

 - 4 tbsp bacon fat or oil separated

 - salt and freshly ground black pepper